iboing/CliqueNet/README.md

 ```
 for CliqueNet(I+II).

 We further consider a situation where the feedback is not processed entirely.
-Concretely, when k=64 and T=15, we use the Stage-II feature, but only the first `x` steps, see Tab1.
-Then `x=0` is just the case of CliqueNet(I+I), and `x=5` corresponds to CliqueNet(II+II).
+Concretely, when k=64 and T=15, we use the Stage-II feature, but only the first `X` steps, see Tab1.
+Then `X=0` is just the case of CliqueNet(I+I), and `X=5` corresponds to CliqueNet(II+II).

 |Model|C10|C100|